-The levels of the electric field depend upon the line
+The levels of the electric field depend upon the line voltage, while the magnetic field depends on how much power is being transmitted.

-The figures shown are based on the overhead line structures we use operating at typical loads.
+The figures shown are based on the overhead line structures we use operating at typical line loads.